bclarkson-code/Tricycle/README.md

-While I've tried to make it easy to follow, Tricycle is not just another toy neural network: the file `train_smol_gpt.py` trains GPT-2 (124M) on 2.5B (chinchilla optimal) tokens in just under 3 days on my GPU (RTX 3090).
+While I've tried to make it easy to follow, Tricycle is not just another toy neural network: the file `train_smol_gpt.py` trains GPT-2 (124M) on 2.5B tokens in just under 3 days on my GPU (RTX 3090).

 The entire library, from the automatic differentiation engine to a GPT,